Did you know that the government has incentives to help you grow your super? As a Cruelty Free Super member, we don’t want you to miss out.

 check if you earn less than the threshold (before tax):

-earn 10% or more of your total income from employment (i.e, income from a job) and,
+earn 10% or more of your total income from employment (i.e. income from a job),

-make a personal contribution to your super account.
-Cruelty Free Super has an online process that makes this easy.
+make a personal contribution to your super account and

 Example:

-In July 2023, Jessica has a part-time job and meets the criteria of having an income under $58,445 p.a., In fact, Jessica earns less than $43,445 p.a., so she’s eligible for the best rate of co-contribution.
+In July 2024, Jessica has a part-time job and meets the criteria of having an income under $60,400 p.a.
+In fact, Jessica earns less than $45,400, so she’s eligible for the best rate of co-contribution.

-When Jessica completes her annual tax return for FY24, the ATO will automatically transfer Jessica $500 into her Cruelty Free Super account.
+When Jessica completes her annual tax return for FY25, the ATO will automatically transfer Jessica $500 into her Cruelty Free Super account.
 Too easy!

 Incentive 2, Low Income Super Tax Offset (LISTO)